Additional information and help with the boot.ini.

 Use the up and down arrow keys to move the highlight to your choice.

-Press ENTER to choose.
+Press Enter to choose.

 For troubleshooting and advanced startup options for Windows, press F8.

-Basic example of the boot.ini file
+Basic example of a boot.ini file

 [boot loader]